 11 tbsp unsalted butter, softened

 3 tbsp butter, at room temperature

 For the Peanut Butter Frosting:

-Roasted Bananas: Preheat the oven to 425 degrees F. In a shallow baking dish, toss the sliced bananas with brown sugar and bits of butter until bananas are well-coated with sugar.
+To make the roasted bananas: Preheat the oven to 425° F. In a shallow baking dish, toss the sliced bananas with brown sugar and bits of butter until bananas are well-coated with sugar.
 Roast for 20 minutes, turning the bananas after 10 minutes.
 When the bananas have deeply browned and are caramelized, transfer them to a medium-sized bowl.
 Be careful, the bananas and sugar will be very hot.
 Spray a potato masher with a light coating of baking spray (like Pam) and mash the bananas up.
 Set aside to cool almost entirely, stirring every so often to keep them from clumping up.

-Cupcakes: When the banana have finished roasting, turn the oven down to 325 degrees F. Line two 12-cup muffin/cupcake pans with paper liners.
+To make the cupcakes: When the banana have finished roasting, turn the oven down to 325° F. Line two 12-cup muffin/cupcake pans with paper liners.

 Sift the flour, baking powder, baking soda, and salt together in a large bowl and set aside.

-Peanut Butter Frosting: Place the confectioners’ sugar, butter, peanut butter, vanilla, and salt in the bowl of a stand mixer fitted with a paddle attachment.
+To make the peanut butter frosting: Place the confectioners’ sugar, butter, peanut butter, vanilla, and salt in the bowl of a stand mixer fitted with a paddle attachment.
 Mix on medium-low speed until creamy, scraping down the sides as needed.
-Add the cream and beat on high speed until light and fluffy, 3-4 minutes.
+Add the cream and beat on high speed until light and fluffy, 3 to 4 minutes.